Progressive Overload for Adventures: A 10-Year Framework

 The principle: progressive overload for adventures

-Athletes have understood progressive overload for decades — you gradually increase training stress so your body adapts and gets stronger.
+Athletes have understood progressive overload for decades.
+You gradually increase training stress so your body adapts and gets stronger.
 The same principle applies to adventures.
 A 5K builds the base for a half marathon.
 A weekend trek builds the base for a week-long hut-to-hut route.
 Coastal sailing prepares you for an offshore passage.

 The mistake is skipping levels.
 Going from couch to Kilimanjaro in six months is technically possible, but your experience will be worse, your injury risk will be higher, and you'll miss the satisfaction of feeling genuinely prepared.
+I've seen this pattern across 40+ countries and every adventure type I've tried: the people having the best time are the ones who built up to it.

 Year 1: Build the foundation